SayakMukherjee/DataViz/README.md

 * [Casper Henkes](https://github.com/cashenkes)

 The project is hosted on GitHub pages and can be accessed [here](https://sayakmukherjee.github.io/DataViz/).
+The data used in this project can be accessed [here](https://github.com/cashenkes/Data-Visualization-14).

 ## Running in local system
 - Install npm on local system